The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Introduction

 Solutions to this equation can even be written down explicitly.
 The HS equation given in the forms (\ref{eq:HS1}-\ref{eq:HS2}) has piecewise linear weak solutions that conserve this energy \cite{hunter1994completely}; these solutions can be described by a set of moving points plus the value of $u$ at those points with linear interpolation in between.
 In \cite{bressan2005global} it was shown how to make sense of these piecewise solutions as weak solutions, and that weak solutions of HS are locally Lipschitz with respect to the initial conditions, making use of techniques from optimal transport.
 The locality is clear since it is possible to find piecewise linear solutions where two points with different $u$ values collide in finite time, leading to a jump in the solution.

 In this paper, we investigate the effect of modifying the distance functional $l[u]$ such that

-corresponding to the $\sob{1}{r}(\Omega)$ distance, for $r > 2$ rather than for $r=2$.
+corresponding to the $\sob{1}{r}(\Omega)$ distance, for general $r$ rather than for $r=2$.
+We call the resulting equation the $r$-Hunter-Saxton ($r$-HS) equation, which takes the form

 To the author's knowledge, previous work on quantifying the nature of solutions to PDEs arising from energy functionals posed on $\leb{r}$ is limited to the elliptic case.
 Indeed, a sequence of works initiated by \cite{Aronsson:1965} focussed on the study of the Euler-Lagrange equations of (\ref{eq:l_r}) in the multi-dimensional setting as $r\to \infty$, see \cite{Katzourakis:2015,Pryer:2018} for an accessible overview.
 In \cite{KatzourakisPryer:2016} the authors obtained results for the vectorial analogy of (\ref{eq:l_r}) and in \cite{KatzourakisPryer:2016,KatzourakisMoser:2017,KatzourakisPryer:2018b} a minimisation problem involving second derivatives was examined.
 In this work, for the first time, we examine the effect modifying the distance functional has on an evolution problem.
-For convenience we take $r$ to be an even positive integer.
 One of the motivating reasons to modify the distance functional is that a certain amount of regularity is required for a solution to exist to $\eqref{eq:gu}$ \cite{dupuis1998variational}, specifically $u(x,t)$ is required to be in $\leb{1}([0,T], \sob{1}{\infty}(\Omega))$.
 For the HS equations with $r=2$, this is not satisfied in general and we see the loss of the diffeomorphism property when the piecewise-linear solutions blow up as above.
 With that in mind, we are interested in how the solutions to the resulting PDE behave as $r\to\infty$.
-We call the resulting equation the $r$-Hunter-Saxton ($r$-HS) equation.

 To extend the notion of piecewise linear solutions of the HS equation to the $r$-HS equation we use an optimal control formulation that arises when trying to optimise $l[u]$ such that a set of points moving with $u$ are transported from one configuration to another.
 We shall see that the optimal $u$ is then piecewise linear.
 Following \cite{cotter2009continuous,gay2011clebsch}, after eliminating $u$, we obtain a Hamiltonian system for the point locations $q$ and their conjugate momenta $p$, with the conserved energy being equivalent to $l[u]$.
 For $u$ in a finite dimensional state space, it can be shown that after eliminating $p$ and $q$, $u$ satisfies the Euler-Poincar\'e equation corresponding to $u$.
 However, in this particular case, the $r$-HS equation does not make sense because piecewise solutions do not have enough regularity.
 In this paper, we resolve this situation by showing that the piecewise linear solutions are weak solutions of another equation whose formal derivative gives the r-HS equation.